saishnu25/CSCI_115_Group_5_Term_Project/ESC/Part_2_README.md

 ---

 ## Part 2 - Problem Solving and Analysis
 Part 2 of this project contains one main file named: main.cpp.
 This .cpp file contains both the brute force solution as well as a more efficient solution to the two sum problem.
-The brute force algorithm has a time complexity of O(n<sup>2</sup>) while the more efficient version has a time complexity of O(n).
+The brute force algorithm has a time complexity of O(n<sup>2</sup>) while the more efficient version has a time complexity of O(n + (p * q)) where "p" is the size of "minList" and "q" is the size of "midList".

 ---